-If you are not very comfortable with CSS sprite then you can take the advantage of this handy css sprite website.
+If you are not very comfortable with CSS sprite then you can take advantage of this handy CSS sprite website.

 8. Use HTML to build your website

-HTML loads really fast and you can create all kinds of great designs with HTML so build your site. if you are developing a site for a small business that does not run an e-commerce website or blog along with their signature site then it is always better to design their home page with html.
+HTML loads really fast and you can create all kinds of great designs with HTML to build your site. if you are developing a site for a small business that does not run an e-commerce website or blog along with their signature site then it is always better to design their home page with HTML.